 Before that role, I served as Managing Editor (2020-21) of Interdisciplinary Studies in Literature and Environment, the quarterly journal of the Association for the Study of Literature and Environment.
 In this role, I supported the journal’s transition to its new Editorship and online format, helping to develop several double issues and establish collaborative protocols for the future of the journal while working with two exceptional Co-Editors-in-Chief and an amazing section editors group.
-I feel that the work I was part of properly honored the groundwork laid by founding Editor Scott Slovic and our esteemed predecessors and am excited to see the journal continue to thrive and grow into the 21st century.
+I feel that the work I was part of properly honored the groundwork laid by prior Editor Scott Slovic and our other esteemed predecessors and am excited to see the journal continue to thrive and grow into the 21st century.
 Prior to that, I was Assistant Book Reviews Editor of ISLE from 2018-20.
 And from 2014-19, I was the the ASLE Liaison to the Pacific Ancient and Modern Language Association, organizing the annual Ecocriticism topic streams sponsored by ASLE at the PAMLA conferences.

 In 2021, I am also a Lecturer at the School of the Art Institute of Chicago, teaching an invited course on animalities, race, oppression, and objectification in film and culture entitled “De-Humanics: Don’t Call Us Animals.”
 Since 2016, I have been Lecturer of American Studies, English, and Comparative Literature at UC Davis and, since 2019, Lecturer in Philosophy and in Comparative Religion & Humanities at Chico State University, where I have taught Animal Studies, “The Meaning of Life,” global social justice issues, Philosophy of Race, and in the general Philosophy curriculum including ethics.

 In 2015-16, I was a Mellon Postdoctoral Fellow at Rice University in the “After Biopolitics” Rice Seminars convened by Cary Wolfe and Timothy B. Morton, where I also taught courses on literature and film in ecological and “disaster” contexts, including a designed upper division course on Ecocinematics.